ktorio/ktor-documentation/topics/data-conversion.md

 Another potential use case is to customize how a specific `enum` is serialized.
 By default, enums are serialized and deserialized using their `name` attribute in a case-sensitive fashion.
-But you can, for example, serialize them as a lower case and deserialize them as case-insensitive, as seen in the following example:
+But you can, for example, serialize them as lower case and deserialize them as case-insensitive, as seen in the following example:

 ```kotlin